YezhaoZhong/SKR/README.md

 * [SVM_RF.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/SVM_RF.ipynb): SVM, RF and BRF is not competitive as the others and time consuming.
 Therefore, we run them seperately to reduce the tuning time of [mainSIDER_all.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/mainSIDER_all.ipynb) and [mainOFFSIDES_all.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/mainOFFSIDES_all.ipynb).
     * Output 1. [hyperpars.xml](https://github.com/YezhaoZhong/SKR/blob/main/data/hyperpars.xml): Tuned hyperparameters for each method in Nested CV and CV, using different features.

-* [time.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/time.ipynb):This file compares the runtime of SKR, VKR, KRR, SVM, RF, and BRF on the hold-out set.
+* [time.ipynb](https://github.com/YezhaoZhong/SKR/blob/main/time.ipynb): This file compares the runtime of SKR, VKR, KRR, SVM, RF, and BRF on the hold-out set.